partlysean/ghostlabels/README.md

-ghostlabels
+Ghost Labels
 ===========

-Some Javascript for really neat inline labels for form inputs
+A small bit of Javascript (powered by jQuery) for creating cool inline form field labels.